jakelong1995/Next-dashboard/README.md

 ## Overview

-Invoice Dashboard is a sample Next.js application demonstrating a modern web dashboard with authentication, data management, and responsive design.
+Invoice Dashboard is a Next.js application demonstrating a modern web dashboard with authentication, data management, and responsive design.

 ## Features